Zewen-Yang/Zewen-Yang.github.io/README.md

 # ZewenYang Portfolio

-This repository is for my **personal portfolio only** and is separate from my regularly used account where you can find other repositories.
+This repository contains my **entire web-based portfolio** and is distinct from my main account where other repositories are located.

 For additional repositories, please visit my other account: